Trump shooter searched "how far away was Oswald from Kennedy?" a week before rally, FBI director says

 Wray said Crooks seemed to become "very focused on" Trump and the Butler rally around that time.

 Crooks was a roof roughly 400 feet from Trump when he fired the shots that struck Trump in the ear and hit the rally attendees.
-He used an AR-style rifle and fired at least eight shots, Wray confirmed at Wednesday's hearing.
+He used an AR-style rifle and investigators found eight cartridges from spent bullets on the roof, Wray confirmed at Wednesday's hearing.